StAR: Segment Anything Reasoner: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we present StAR, a comprehensive framework that effectively surfaces the base model’s latent reasoning capabilities.
+In this work, we present StAR, a comprehensive framework that effectively surfaces the base model’s latent reasoning capabilities for segmentation tasks.
 We further, for the first time, explore parallel test-time scaling in the reasoning segmentation task and tightly couple training methodologies with inference-time compute strategies.
+As a result, each of our design choices provides clear incremental improvements, while their combination yields synergistic benefits, allowing the final model to achieve unprecedented performance across a broad range of reasoning segmentation benchmarks.
 Finally, we construct ReasonSeg-X, a highly challenging evaluation benchmark, establishing a clear and systematic target for future works.